Plan your visit

 Visitor Reception, shop, café and gardens all open at 10am, with the house opening at 11am.

-What can I get up to?
+What can I get up to outside?

 This gothic revival house designed by the eccentric WIlliam Burges and with additions by Crace, is a curious delight to see, from intricate wood carvings and elaborate ceiling designs to a minstrel's gallery and hidden staircases.